All Aboard the Anatomy Train to Hamstring Town

 Hamstring injury rehab is a buzz topic in physiotherapy right now and rightfully so!
 Subsequently, I’ve been reading and listening to everything I can to provide to you a condensed version of what we know, so you can get better, faster!

 Firstly, if you haven’t checked out the previous hamstring articles by Roar Physiotherapy, check them out, here and here.
-If reading isn’t your thing, I summarised it in a short video which can be found, here.
 These resources go through why we get hamstring injuries and the factors that can predict them.